Author has written 2 stories for Harry Potter, and NCIS.

 I like happy beginnings, endings, middles, but I write a lot of hurt/comfort, romance, fluffy stuff that makes you feel all warm inside on a rainy day.
-This is where I can have fun and write whatever I want as opposed to the real world when work, thesis, and all put a chain on my creativity and imagination.
+This is where I can have fun and write whatever I want as opposed to the real world when work, dissertation, and all put a chain on my creativity and imagination.

 As for the Doctor, Ten is my fav :D

 I don't write violence well, being a particularly non-violent person.
 Same with lemons.
 It's not really my thing, lemons and violence.
 Sorry!
 But anyway, stories shouldn't be read or written only for lemons and/or violence.
 Writing is art!
 (Insert something sarcastic and comic about tackiness here.
 Politeness required.)

 I would love reviews, particularly any that help me improve.
 Nothing mean and nasty, though.
 Constructive criticism yes, mean and nasty, no. I'm also a huge fan of politesse (not sure if that's a word in English.
 I speak French, and the two can get confused in my head sometimes).

 BTW- the pic shown is my own little crest- a wand and a sewing needle around the Croix de la Camargue, my favorite cross (it's a heart, anchor and cross all in one, from the Camargue, France)